What is Baptism?

 How Should We Baptize?

-“Fire Baptism” isn’t how this second baptism is defined but it sounds cool.
-This is, however, a way that this baptism is described as it is a baptism of fire from within.
-We find John once again now with reference to baptism in the Holy Ghost.
+We find John once again, now with reference to baptism in the Holy Spirit.
 John knew about this coming baptism and preached to the crowd that he could only baptize with water but one would come after with more power.

 I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire: